SecurityRiskAdvisors/VECTR/README.md

 ## Usage

-The VECTR webapp is available at http://your_docker_host:8081, or https://your_docker_host:8081, if you used the devSsl.yml.
+The VECTR webapp is available at https://your_docker_host:8081, if you used the devSsl.yml.
 Log in with the default admin credentials: user admin and password 11_ThisIsTheFirstPassword_11.
 Please change your password after initial login in the user profile menu.

 <!-- [![Dply](https://dply.co/b.svg)](https://dply.co/b/OynYEP3G)
 *Note: Server initialization on dply.co can take up to 10 minutes* -->